AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/2019-08-10-my-9-favorite-video-games-of-all-time.md

 ## 5. For Honor

 <figure>
-{% include posts/picture.html img="for-honor" format="JPG" alt="Cover art of For Honor." %}
+{% include posts/picture.html img="for-honor" alt="Cover art of For Honor." %}
 <figcaption>Partial cover art of For Honor.
 Copyright belongs to Ubisoft.</figcaption>
 </figure>